Empowering a Greener Future: Decarbonization Starts Here

 Decarbonize Initiative x Planted Society | Advancing Climate Action Through Sustainable Food Systems

 We’re excited to partner with Planted Society, based in Texas, USA, to launch Eat for Impact in Nairobi.
-This one-month, city-wide sustainability initiative harnesses the power of food to address climate change across 40+ restaurant outlets in the city!
+With over $50,000 in sales and over 30,000 kg of carbon emissions saved, this one-month, city-wide sustainability initiative harnesses the power of food to address climate change across 40+ restaurant outlets in the city!

 Fine Dining Meets Sustainability – Sankara Hotel